+Accountability-Reporting:

+rices mileas mey repor B.

+S. 30.49 Budgets

+S. 218.32 Annual financial reports; local governmental entities

+S. 218.39 Financial audit reports

+S. 218.391 Auditor selection procedures

+S. 499.68 Reports of thefts, illegal use, or illegal possession

+Accountability-Public e Money:

+S. 30.21 Failure to pay over money

+S. 30.52 Handling of public funds

+S. 116.01 Payment of public funds into treasury

+S. 116.21 Unclaimed moneys; limitation

+Ch.
+136 County Depositories

+S. 218.415 Local government investment policies

+Ch.
+219 County public money, handling by state and county

 Accountability-Record Requirements:

-Accountability-necord nequirements.
-S. 30.50(4) Payment of salaries and expenses S. 112.061 Per diem and travel expenses of public officers, employees, and authorized persons; statewide travel management system S. 112.063 Reimbursement of county employees for education expenses S. 116.07 Account books to be kept by sheriffs and clerks S. 116.08 County commissioners to furnish books Ch.
-119 Public records S. 218.33 Local governmental entities; establishment of uniform fiscal years and accounting practices and procedures Ch.
-274 Tangible personal property owned by local governments Rule 69I-73, FAC Florida Department of Financial Services, Tangible Personal Property Owned by Local Governments
+S. 30.50(4) Payment of salaries and expenses

+S. 112.061 Per diem and travel expenses of public officers, employees, and authorized

+persons; statewide travel management system

+S. 112.063 Reimbursement of county employees for education expenses

+S. 116.07 Account books to be kept by sheriffs and clerks

+S. 116.08 County commissioners to furnish books

+Ch.
+119 Public records

+S. 218.33 Local governmental entities; establishment of uniform fiscal years and

+accounting practices and procedures

+Ch.
+274 Tangible personal property owned by local governments

+Rule 69I-73, FAC Florida Department of Financial Services, Tangible Personal Property Owned

+by Local Governments

 Authority to Collect Public Moneys - The authority to collect public moneys may be found in many provisions of law, usually in connection with the grant of some power of the office or in connection with the imposition of a particular responsibility.
 Generally, the moneys for operating the sheriff's office are provided by the board of county commissioners through appropriations in the county budget, which, in turn, are based on the budget submitted to the board by the sheriff.
 Additionally, certain moneys are collected by the sheriff and remitted to the board, which, although not usually part of the sheriff's operating budget, are restricted to expenditure for law enforcement purposes.
 Frequently, expenditures of these moneys are dependent in part on the sheriff's approval.
+To ensure budgetary compliance, sheriff's should adopt formal policies and procedures that address the collection and expenditure of moneys that are not included in the operating budget approved by the board of county commissioners.

 Additionally, the sheriff may be granted federal, state, or local financial assistance for particular projects related to the operation of the office.
 Examples include grants for interagency crime prevention task forces, narcotics control, security, and youth projects.
 These moneys are frequently subject to special audit requirements, including but not limited to Federal or State Single Audit requirements.
+It is important to ensure that these grant expenditures are appropriately reported in the County's single audit reports.

 Usually the sheriff will collect large amounts of money in a fiduciary capacity.
 These moneys include, for example, appearance or bail bonds, amounts deposited for remittance to other law enforcement officers, moneys seized as evidence, and fees collected for service of process and other legally mandated activities.
 If the sheriff serves as the chief correctional officer, he or she will also be the custodian of prisoner welfare and personal moneys.
 Each of these classifications of trust moneys requires strict and separate accountability.
 Further, the disposition or use of these moneys is strictly controlled by law.
+Internal controls over such fiduciary funds may be significantly different from the sheriff's controls over the operating accounts and, if so, should be separately assessed and documented.